oils-for-unix/oils/doc/oil-language-tour.md

 1. Variables
 2. The output of commands
-3. The output of builtins
+3. The output of builtins (a performance optimization)
 4. Expressions
-5. The results of functions
+5. The results of functions (syntactic sugar, since functions are expressions)

 #### Variable Sub